 So do we need to add aluminium to the list of other modern life, daily stresses on our gut?
 We already are becoming increasingly aware of the detrimental effect of antibiotics on our gut bacteria.
 Additionally, it is known that sugar heavy diets, alcohol, and stress can all cause our gut bacteria to become unbalanced, good bacteria being diminished and pathogenic bacteria taking hold.
-This imbalance in gut bacteria is known as dysbiosis and can cause a myriad of issues such as impaired digestion and absorption, low immunity, and of course inflammation which may contribute towards the development of Inflammatory Bowel Disease.
+This imbalance in gut bacteria is known as dysbiosis and can cause a myriad of issues such as impaired digestion and absorption, low immunity, and of course inflammation which may contribute towards the development of Inflammatory Bowel Disease (healthcare practitioners can see here for more information).
 The effects of aluminium toxicity in the body are better known as connected to Alzheimer’s.
 The fact that it could also be impairing gut health is a new discovery, and should therefore possibly be added to the list of things to be aware of when looking at gut health.

 The review1 carried out by scientists at the University of Lille, has just been published in the journal Morphologie.
 The scientists evaluated how the increased exposure to aluminium could be affecting gut health.
 They found that an increased presence of this metal in foods was putting a pressure on gut health by impairing several biological processes which then may contribute to IBD.
 These processes include inhibiting natural growth patterns of gut bacteria which would upset the natural homeostasis of the gut.
 A study2 on mice also showed that introducing aluminium led to a stimulation of inflammatory cytokines on the gut epithelial cells contributing to raised inflammation, lesions and colitis in the mice.
 Aluminium also led to more bacterial formation in lymph nodes and affected the epithelial cell junctions in the colon.
 This is important to note, especially as our gut epithelium is actually a protective barrier and 38% of ingested aluminium ends up accumulating in the intestinal mucosa.
 The overall cumulative effect is that